naja-js/naja/docs/events.md

 ### restoreState

 This event is dispatched when a history state entry is being restored in response to user navigation.
-You can use this event to alter the UI caching behaviour or provide options for the subsequent asynchronous request if UI cache is disabled.
-You can also call the event's `preventDefault()` method to entirely bypass Naja's behaviour and handle the state restoration on your own.

 The `restoreState` event's `detail` has the following properties:

 - `state: Object`, the state that is being restored from the history entry,
+- `options: Object`, the options object constructed from Naja's `defaultOptions`.

+## SnippetCache

+### store

+This event is dispatched when snippets are being stored in cache.
+You can alter the snippets to be stored in cache.
+You can also call the event's `preventDefault()` method to entirely bypass Naja's behaviour and keep this request off-the-record as far as snippet cache is concerned.

+The `store` event's `detail` has the following properties:

+- `snippets: Object`, the snippets to be stored in cache storage,
+- `state: Object`, the built state to be stored in the history entry,
+- `options: Object`, the options of the request that caused the history entry to be added.

+### fetch

+This event is dispatched when snippets are being fetched from cache in response to user navigation.
+You can use this event to alter the snippet caching behaviour or provide options for the subsequent asynchronous request if cache is disabled.
+You can also call the event's `preventDefault()` method to entirely bypass Naja's behaviour and handle the snippets restoration on your own.

+- `state: Object`, the state that is being restored from the history entry,
-- `options: Object`, the options of the request that will be fired if the state doesn't contain UI cache.
+- `options: Object`, the options of the request that will be fired if snippet cache is disabled.

+### restore

+This event is dispatched when snippets are being restored from cache.
+You can use this event to alter the snippets to be restored.
+You can also call the event's `preventDefault()` method to entirely bypass Naja's behaviour and handle the snippets restoration on your own.

+The `restore` event's `detail` has the following properties:

+- `snippets: Object`, the snippets to be updated, as restored from cache storage,
+- `state: Object`, the state that is being restored from the history entry,
+- `options: Object`, the options used for snippet update; you can read these in [SnippetHandler's events](#snippethandler).